erkamkrs/tkinter-speed-typing-test/README.md

 ```
 ### Instructions
 * Open the project on any IDE
 * Run the app on IDE.
-The watermarked image will be saved it as "watermarked_image.png"
 * Start game by either clicking on START button on the center of the GUI or simply by typing the random given words on the entry box.
 * After writing all 7 words in the entry box, click on CHECK ANSWER button to proceed.
 * If there has been missing letters or typo try again.